 I love cultural rituals – so immediately I was intrigued with the mate culture.
 Nico explained all of the rules and then invited me to drink with him and Claudio – of course I accepted.
 I watched as Claudio, our cebador, poured luke warm water from his thermos over the herbal mixture and started this elaborate process.

 Soon I was asked to participate in mate drinking with my roomates, with ship captains, with my kayaking friends, hotel owners, gauchos, and tour guides – and of course I jumped at the chance to fit in to this cultural tradition.
-When in Patagonia (Argentina or Chile), don’t be afraid to accept the chance to have mate with locals – it’s a complement – and it’s a tradition in Patagonia!
+When in Patagonia (Argentina or Chile), don’t be afraid to accept the chance to have mate with locals – it’s a compliment – and it’s a tradition in Patagonia!

 Disclosure: Adventure Life hosted my Patagonia travels.
 However, all of the opinions expressed here are my own – as you know how I love to speak my mind!